jq153387/avancevl.github.io/engineering/coding_standards.md

   }
 }
 ```
-To further configure this see the eslint-plugin-prettier documentation
+To further configure this see the [eslint-plugin-prettie](https://github.com/prettier/eslint-plugin-prettier){:target="_blank"} documentation

+### Other notable libraries to use with prettier:
+* [prettier-eslint:](https://github.com/prettier/prettier-eslint){:target="_blank"} formats code according to your ESLint rules.
+Use the eslint — fix instead.
+Prettier improves this functionality with this tool.
+* [prettier-standard:](https://github.com/sheerun/prettier-standard){:target="_blank"} formats code using standard rules.
+Some people like standard.
+This helps prettier integrate with it.

 <br>